Project-Books/book-project/CONTRIBUTING.md

 1. Assign yourself to the relevant issue (see the *Before contributing* section)
 2. Fork the repository
-3. Create a new branch off master with a descriptive branch name that includes the issue number
+3. Create a new branch off the branch that the issue specifies to branch from with a descriptive branch name that includes the issue number
-4. Submit a pull request to merge into master<sup>1</sup>
+4. Submit a pull request to merge into the branch specified on the issue

 Use the present tense (e.g. "add converter", not "added converter") for git commit messages.